Coaster Knitting Pattern {Herringbone Stitch}

 Please leave a comment on the blog or share a photo on Instagram

-If you enjoyed making the blanket, I’d love to see yours on Instagram, be sure to tag me @handylittleme.
+If you enjoyed making the brilliant coasters, I’d love to see yours on Instagram, be sure to tag me @handylittleme.

 Leave a Reply